Bill Drummond: 1997–present: After the KLF

 In 1996–1997 Bill Drummond did a music project in Finland, with Mark Manning and a selection of Finnish artists.
 Drummond's involvement in the music industry has been minimal since his final collaboration with Jimmy Cauty as 2K in 1997.
 In 1998, the Scottish Football Association invited Drummond to write and record a theme song for the Scotland national football team's 1998 FIFA World Cup campaign.
 Drummond decided against doing it (Del Amitri got the job) but he wondered if he had twisted fate by declining, because the other major football songs of that year were made by associates of his: Keith Allen ("Vindaloo") and Ian Broudie ("Three Lions"), two men he had met on the same day when working on Illuminatus! in 1976, and former protege Ian McCulloch.

 In 2000, Drummond released 45, a book consisting of a "series of loosely related vignettes forming the rambling diary of one year".
 45 also explored Drummond's KLF legacy, and was well received by the press.
 Drummond featured on Seeming's 2020 album The Birdwatcher's Guide to Atrocity, performing the spoken-word portion of "Learn to Vanish".
 It was his first appearance on record in 20 years.

-2017–present: Return of The Justified Ancients of Mu Mu

 Drummond reunited with Jimmy Cauty in 2017.
 They returned as The Justified Ancients of Mu Mu, with a novel – 2023: A Trilogy – and a 3-day event, "Welcome to the Dark Ages".
 Cauty confirmed that the duo's work is an ongoing project.